 1. It makes the ideas real.

-In the class we talk and do exercises, but the exercises are never about the ‘real work’ that the team will do (or return to) on Monday.
+In the 2 course days, we talk and do exercises, but the exercises are never about the ‘real work’ that each person will return to on Monday.
 Maybe similar to real work, but not their own real project or product.
-In the workshop, we use a real project, ideally the real project for the whole workshop team.
+In the workshop day, we use a real project at each table.
+Ideally this is a real project for all the members of the ‘team’ at that table.
 Then the team starts doing Scrum (or at least release planning in a Scrum context) with their real work.